The Coogee to Bondi walk is one of the most famous walks in Sydney. And rightly so!

-Bondi Beach is arguably the most iconic beach in Sydney, located on the eastern shores of the city.
+Bondi Beach is arguably the most iconic beach in Sydney.

 - Coogee to Bondi walk distance: 6km

 - Walking time: 1.5 hours nonstop | 2.5 -3.5 hours with breaks